 For example, Google is widely known for cultivating a unique and enticing company culture that attracts quality talent and retains its existing workforce.

-Emulate Google’s approach by allowing employees to share the positive experiences with the company in different formats of content, whether in a podcast interview, a LinkedIn article, or anything else in between.
+Emulate Google’s approach by allowing employees to share the positive experiences with the company in different formats of content, whether in a podcast interview, a LinkedIn article or anything else in between.
+Depending on your company’s social media policies, you might even encourage your employees to follow and engage with the company’s page.
+Allow employees to tag and check-in with your company’s page so that your brand can be distributed that way and speak to your targeted audience.

 2. Streamlining Customer Service